-Dhamma is the profound truths of human life pointed out by the Awakened One (Buddha) and other liberated spiritual guides.
-While the wording is conditioned by time and place, the true Dhamma transcends our differences and distinctions.
+Dhamma is the profound truths of human life pointed out by the Awakened Ones (Buddhas) and other liberated spiritual guides.
+While the wording is conditioned by time and place, true Dhamma transcends our differences & distinctions.
 A life wholly given to Dhamma is a life without suffering.
-This is our natural duty according to the law of nature.
+This is the pinnacle of our natural duty according to the Law of Nature.
 The Dhamma of Dhamma.

-A Dhamma center such as ours seeks to live in harmony with Dhamma and to support others in doing so, with whatever skilful means available to us.
-We are especially inspired by the expressions of Dhamma found in the Pali suttas of early Buddhism, as preserved by the Theravada school, yet respect all teachings of genuine selflessness.
+A Dhamma refuge such as ours seeks to live in harmony with Dhamma and to support others in doing so, with whatever skilful means available to us.
+We are especially inspired by the expressions of Dhamma found in the Păli suttas of early Buddhism, as preserved by the Theravada school, yet respect all teachings of genuine selflessness.
+However, Dhamma is less the words in the texts than the living realities pointed to by the best of those texts.
+Dhamma is also the Nature surrounding & permeating us.
+Living intimately with non-human nature -- such as in midst our woods, fields, & streams -- can inspire & support us in experiencing & seeing Dhamma more deeply & fully.

 Ajahn Buddhadasa's most concise and inclusive definition of Dhamma: